 If you are concerned about personal safety (are being stalked or are in a coercive relationship), we will work with you on a safety plan.
-Please be aware that email is not secure, and may be monitored by anyone with access to the computer you use.
+Please be aware that email and texts are not secure, and may be monitored by anyone with access to your technology.

 - appreciate a collaborative, whole-person approach;

 - can commit to regular attendance;

 - can be flexible about your start-of-services date; and

 - do not require intensive medication monitoring.

 If our counseling program does not meet your needs, we can work together to:

 - figure out the best fit for you and your situation.

 - identify additional places to go for help.